The randomized local computation complexity of the Lov\'asz local lemma: Lower Bound for Constant Coloring

 \begin{proof} The upper bound of $O(n)$ follows trivially from the fact that every tree is bipartite.
 To prove the lower bound, assume for the sake of contradiction that there exists a deterministic \volume algorithm $\mathcal{A}$ that $c$-colors a bounded degree tree with $o(n)$ probes.
 By a result from Bollobás \cite{BOLLOBAS1978311}, there exists a (connected) graph $G$ on $n$ nodes with chromatic number strictly greater than $c$ that has a constant maximum degree $\Delta_G$ (with the constant only depending on $c$) and girth $g = \Omega(\log_c n)$.
 Now, we consider the unique infinite $\Delta_H$-regular graph $H$ (up to isomorphism) that contains $G$ as an induced subgraph and $G$ and $H$ have the same set of cycles.
 We choose $\Delta_H$ as small as possible such that $(\Delta_H - 1)^{g/4} \geq n^{10}$.
 Note that $\Delta_H = \poly(\Delta_G)$ and therefore $H$ has constant maximum degree.
 Now, we assign each node in $H$ an identifier uniformly and independently at random from the set $\{1,2,\ldots,n^{10}\}$.
 Note that these identifiers are not unique.
 Moreover, we also randomize the port assignment in $H$ such that each node chooses its port assignment independently and each permutation has the same probability to be chosen.
 Now, for every query corresponding to a node in $G$, we run algorithm $\mathcal{A}$ on $H$ to provide an answer to the query.
 Even though $H$ has an infinite number of vertices and contains cycles, we tell $\mathcal{A}$ that it is a tree with exactly $n$ vertices.
 Note that the range of identifiers supports that illusion, though the algorithm might encounter two nodes with the same ID or detect a cycle.
 We now need the following claim.

-\begin{claim*} With strictly positive probability over the randomness of the ID and port assignment, there do not exist two distinct nodes that got assigned the same ID such that $\mathcal{A}$ probed these two nodes at some point in the process of answering the $n$ different queries.
+\begin{claim*} With strictly positive probability over the randomness of the ID-and port assignment, all nodes probed by $\mathcal{A}$ while answering the $n$ different queries got assigned pair-wise distinct IDs.
 Moreover, while answering the query for some node $v$, $\mathcal{A}$ does not probe a node $u$ corresponding to a node in $G$ such that the distance between $u$ and $v$ is at least $g/4$. \end{claim*}